-This is the story about a beautiful and much in love couple
+This is a story about a beautiful and much in love couple

 - Brandon, 67 and Marry, 64.